 From here on, we consider the reduced dimension $r\leq n$ as well the lag time $\tau$ to be predetermined and fixed.
 For simplicity of notation, we will omit the lag time as parameter for the transition kernel, i.e., define~$p(\cdot,\cdot):= p^\tau(\cdot,\cdot)$,~$p_L(\cdot,\cdot):=p_L^\tau(\cdot,\cdot)$,~$p_D(\cdot,\cdot):=p_D^\tau(\cdot,\cdot)$.

-Our goal is now to find an optimal reaction coordinate, i.e., a function $\xi:\X\rightarrow \Z\subset \R^r$ that fulfills~\eqref{eq:lumpability} or equivalently~\eqref{eq:deflatability} for the smallest possible $\varepsilon \geq 0$.
+Our goal is now to find an optimal RC, i.e., a function $\xi:\X\rightarrow \Z\subset \R^r$ that fulfills~\eqref{eq:lumpability} or equivalently~\eqref{eq:decomposability} for the smallest possible $\varepsilon \geq 0$.
 Hence formally, we seek the minimizers of the following loss functions: